 But what about when a company goes bust and the investors lose all their money?
 Yep, that happens, and that’s why 98% of people should never own individual company shares.
 It’s just too much like hard work knowing which is a good, strong, stable, profitable company.
 If you buy an index (so a tiny bit of lots of companies in a country, like the FTSE 100), then that risk is mitigated to quite a big extent.

 If every single one of the top 100 biggest companies in the UK goes bust… money is no longer your biggest issue.
 There’s some kind of zombie outbreak happening.

 More likely is that maybe 1 might go bust every decade or so.
 But the other 99 do alright.
 And when you even it all out, then over time the companies that make up the FTSE100 have eventually outperformed just leaving your money in a savings account.

-My personal strategy is to assume the stock market will collapse at some point.
-Assume it will rocket up at some point.
-And assume it’ll just bounce along doing not much sometime in the middle.
+Personally I assume the stock market will collapse at some point, that it will rocket up at some point, and it’ll just bounce along doing not much sometime in the middle.